Blake Corum: Professional career

 Corum was selected 83rd overall by the Los Angeles Rams in the third round of the 2024 NFL draft.
-In his rookie season, he played in a backup role to Kyren Williams for most of the year.
+In his rookie season, he played in a backup role to starting running back Kyren Williams for most of the year.
 Corum earned his first NFL start in Week 18 against the Seattle Seahawks, but suffered a season-ending fractured forearm in the game.
 He finished the 2024 season with 58 carries for 207 rushing yards to go with seven receptions for 58 receiving yards.